We Have Answers

 How do you choose your favorite stories?

-If I finish a long–read article and immediately want to recommend it to a friend, you’ll find it featured in the newsletter.
-These stories brought me pleasure, made me laugh and think and, most of all, told me something I didn’t know.
+After reading an article, if we immediately want to recommend it to a friend, you’ll find it featured in The Sunday Long Read.
+The stories features on our list are the ones that bring us pleasure, make us think or laugh and, most of all, tell us something I didn’t know.
 No “hot takes” here.

 How do you come across so many different stories each week?